-I am a Collegiate Assistant Professor of Humanities and Harper Schmidt Fellow in the Society of Fellows at the University of Chicago.
-I am also affiliated faculty in the Department of Philosophy.
-I recently earned my PhD in Philosophy at the University of Pittsburgh, where I worked under the direction of Michael Thompson.
-Prior to that, I earned my B.A. in Philosophy and Medieval Studies (with Classics minor) at Indiana University-Bloomington.
+I am currently an assistant professor in the philosophy department at the University of South Carolina.
+Prior to joining the philosophy faculty at UofSC, I was a Collegiate Assistant Professor of Humanities at the University of Chicago, where I was a member of the Society of Fellows in the Liberal Arts and an affiliated faculty in the philosophy department.
+I earned my PhD in philosophy at the University of Pittsburgh, where I worked under the direction of Michael Thompson and John McDowell.
+I earned my B.A. in Philosophy and Medieval Studies (with Classics minor) at Indiana University-Bloomington.

-My research lies at the intersection of ethics, philosophy of action, and theories of practical rationality.
-I also have research interests in the philosophy of religion, early modern ethics, and the philosophy of St. Thomas Aquinas generally.
-The philosophers who have most influenced my own work are Aristotle, Aquinas, and Elizabeth Anscombe.
+My research lies at the intersection of philosophy of action, ethics and meta-ethics.
+I am the co-PI on a major 28 month research grant, titled “Virtue, Happiness, and Meaning of Life.”
+I have further research interests in the history of ethics, especially medieval and early modern.
+I’m also doing some work at the intersection of philosophy of action and the philosophy of law.
+The philosophers who have most positively influenced my own work are the three A’s: Aristotle, Aquinas, and Anscombe.